Ann Stewart Anderson

 Ann Stewart Anderson (March 3, 1935 – March 4, 2019) was an American artist from Louisville, Kentucky whose paintings "focused on the rituals of being a woman."
 Anderson is known for her part in creating the collective work, the "Hot Flash Fan," a fabric art work about menopause funded by the National Endowment for the Arts.
 She was the executive director of the Kentucky Foundation for Women.
-Anderson died on March 4, 2019, one day after her 84th birthday.

 Early life and education

 Ann Stewart Anderson was born in Frankfort, Kentucky.
 Along with her two sisters, Ann Stewart was a “PK,” a Preacher's Kid, the daughters of Olof Anderson and Martha Ward Jones Anderson.
 Rev. Anderson led Presbyterian congregations in Lebanon and Richmond, KY., before moving his family to Louisville to head Harvey Browne Memorial Presbyterian Church.
 She graduated from Wellesley College with a B.A. in History of Art in 1957, and earned a Master in Art (Painting) from The American University in 1961.
 She attended the Corcoran School of Art and the School of the Art Institute of Chicago.